 Compare the best offers for green energy improvements for your home through GreenMatch’s quote comparison service.

-The Green Homes Grant is a new scheme unveiled by the UK government to help homeowners make energy-saving renovations in their homes by covering up to two-thirds of the renovation costs.
+The Green Homes Grant is a new scheme unveiled by the UK government to help homeowners in England make energy-saving renovations in their homes by covering up to two-thirds of the renovation costs.
 Vouchers of up to £5,000 will help cover the costs of home improvements to reduce the UK’s carbon emissions and to create local green jobs.
 Low-income households can receive up to £10,000 vouchers.

-The Green Homes Grant will cover green home renovations, and the comprehensive list of improvements have been released by the UK government.
+The Green Homes Grant will cover green home renovations, and the comprehensive list of improvements has been released by the UK government.
 There are primary measures and secondary measures.

 - Double glazed windows

 - Heating controls

 The government has officially released information regarding eligibility for the general scheme and for the low-income scheme.
 Under the general scheme, the following properties in England are eligible: